Open: 10am - 4pm, Tuesday - Saturday

 The original Gnome rotary engine lacked power and the Scout was relegated to training.
 The version with the LeRhone rotary engine, which actually spins in the airframe, become so successful that by 1918 orders for over 1,000 new S-4C’s were placed.
 Also, the most famous version, the S-4C won the “On to Dayton” race in the 1924 and is said to possess an unbelievable fast, tight turn capability.

-This S-4C is a movie star, like many used in the lming of “Hell’s Angels”, “Lafayette Escadrille” and “Dawn Patrol”.
+This S-4C is a movie star, like many used in the filming of “Hell’s Angels”, “Lafayette Escadrille” and “Dawn Patrol”.
 Acquired by Yanks in 2008, this “Scout” is one of only a few remaining examples.